flydelabs/flyde/website/docs/lifecycle.md

 sidebar_position: 5
 ---

-# Lifecycle of a Part
+# Lifecycle of a Node

 A part in Flyde is a self-contained unit of functionality that can be connected to other parts to form a flow.
 The lifecycle of a part consists of two states: waiting for inputs, and processing.